 9. Falling Springs Creek

 The small limestone creek located in Pennsylvania is loaded with shoals of big Rainbow Trout and wild Brown Trout.
 They can grow to incredible sizes of up to 18 inches long.
-They aren’t alone though, there many more varieties of fish available.

 10. Letort Spring Run